goodhamgupta/base64/README.md

 # Base64

 A library to encode and decode binaries using the base64 encoding scheme.
-Implemented based on Nikalas Long's [blog](https://simplabs.com/blog/2020/06/25/writing-rust-nifs-for-elixir-with-rustler/).
+Implemented based on Nikalas Long's [blog](https://simplabs.com/blog/2020/06/25/writing-rust-nifs-for-elixir-with-rustler/) and [repository](https://github.com/niklaslong/base64/).

 ## Installation